-Step 1: We will automatically forward your case to the Independent Review Organization.
+Step 1: We will automatically forward your case to the independent review organization.

-• We are required to send the information for your Level 2 Appeal to the Independent Review Organization within 24 hours of when we tell you that we are saying no to your first appeal.
+• We are required to send the information for your Level 2 appeal to the independent review organization within 24 hours of when we tell you that we are saying no to your first appeal.
 (If you think we are not meeting this deadline or other deadlines, you can make a complaint.
-The complaint process is different from the appeal process.
 Section 10 of this chapter tells how to make a complaint.)

-Step 2: The Independent Review Organization does a "fast review" of your appeal.
+Step 2: The independent review organization does a fast review of your appeal.
 The reviewers give you an answer within 72 hours.

-- The Independent Review Organization is an independent organization that is hired by Medicare.
-This organization is not connected with our plan and it is not a government agency.
-This organization is a company chosen by Medicare to handle the job of being the Independent Review Organization.
-Medicare oversees its work. - Reviewers at the Independent Review Organization will take a careful look at all of the information related to your appeal of your hospital discharge. - If this organization says yes to your appeal, then we must reimburse you (pay you back) for our share of the costs of hospital care you have received since the date of your planned discharge.
+- Reviewers at the independent review organization will take a careful look at all of the information related to your appeal of your hospital discharge. - If this organization says yes to your appeal, then we must pay you back for our share of the costs of hospital care you received since the date of your planned discharge.
 We must also continue the plan's coverage of your inpatient hospital services for as long as it is medically necessary.
 You must continue to pay your share of the costs.
-If there are coverage limitations, these could limit how much we would reimburse or how long we would continue to cover your services.

-- If this organization says no to your appeal, it means they agree with us that your planned hospital discharge date was medically appropriate. - The notice you get from the Independent Review Organization will tell you in writing what you can do if you wish to continue with the review process.
-It will give you the details about how to go on to a Level 3 Appeal, which is handled by an Administrative Law Judge or attorney adjudicator.
+If there are coverage limitations, these could limit how much we would reimburse or how long we would continue to cover your services. - If this organization says no to your appeal, it means they agree that your planned hospital discharge date was medically appropriate. - The notice you get from the independent review organization will tell you in writing what you can do if you wish to go on to a Level 3 appeal.

-Step 3: If the Independent Review Organization turns down your appeal, you choose whether you want to take your appeal further.
+Step 3: If the independent review organization turns down your appeal, you choose whether you want to take your appeal further.

-- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
-If reviewers say no to your Level 2 Appeal, you decide whether to accept their decision or go on to Level 3 and make a third appeal. - Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+• There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
+If reviewers say no to your Level 2 appeal, you decide whether to accept their decision or go on to Level 3 appeal.

+• Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.

-SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon Section 8.1 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services
+SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon

+Section 8.1 This section is only about three services: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services